Pulling Power

 Pulling Power is a regional motoring programme shown only on Central Television (ITV in the Midlands) in 1996.
 However, it returned in 2005 and was shown on ITV1 on a series trial basis until 2008, and it was also as a filler programme at times.
 It has also been shown on ITV4.
-Presenters included Mike Brewer, Edd China, Michele Newman, Mike Rutherford, and Sarah-Jane Mee.
+Presenters included Mike Brewer, Edd China, Michele Newman, Roger Cook, Mike Rutherford, and Sarah-Jane Mee.